solflo/loveletter-highlighter/README.md

 ## installation

-download this repo or the latest release and put it into your extensions folder... default on linux is `~/.vscode-oss/extensions` (or `~/.vscode/extensions`)
+- download this repo or the latest release
+- open the vscode command palette (`ctrl + shift + p`)
+- type in "Developer: Install Extension from Location"
+- select the folder and it should work :)